bac-lac/GA-PoC/README.md

 # Introduction
-This project is a proof of concept for GoAnywhere.
+This project is a proof of concept for GoAnywhere..

 # Build Instructions